tsieck/petrichor-index/README.md

 # Petrichor Index

-**Build the fastest possible answer to: “What is this Risk of Rain 2 item, what does it do, and what does another stack give me?”**

 Petrichor Index is a small, polished, unofficial Risk of Rain 2 item reference.
 It keeps the item grid dominant, gives desktop players hover/focus previews, opens a bottom sheet on mobile, and puts the next-stack comparison ahead of long wiki prose.